 Jessie is originally from Albuquerque, New Mexico.
 Jessie's interests include painting and drawing, learning new languages, researching autism and other forms of neurodivergence, crosswords and other puzzles, and watching historical (British) TV shows.
 You can find her seeking out dogs everywhere she goes, eating copious amounts of French fries, and spending time with her husband, Jake, and two pups, Junior (Juni) the poodle and Tallulah the basset hound.

-Courtney Pestovich, LCMHCA, CRC
+Courtney Pestovich, MS, LCMHCA, CRC

 Courtney Pestovich is a mental health therapist at NCAWAG.
 She earned her Master of Science in Clinical Rehabilitation and Mental Health Counseling from UNC Chapel Hill in 2022, and is a Licensed Clinical Mental Health Counselor Associate and a Certified Rehabilitation Counselor.